Goodbye My Lover

 "Goodbye My Lover" is a song by English singer-songwriter James Blunt, written by Blunt and British songwriter Sacha Skarbek, for Blunt's debut album, Back to Bedlam (2004).
 The song was produced by Tom Rothrock and recorded in the bathroom of actress Carrie Fisher's home.
 The single received a positive reception from music critics.

-"Goodbye My Lover" was released as the fourth single in November 2005 and reached the top ten in the United Kingdom, where it became Blunt's second top ten single.
-It also reached the top ten in Sweden, Belgium, Australia and France.
-In the United States, "Goodbye My Lover" reached number 66 on the Billboard Hot 100 due to digital downloads, even though the single was not yet released in the US.
-The song was formally released in the United States on 7 November 2006.
+"Goodbye My Lover" was released as the fourth single in December 2005 and reached number nine in the United Kingdom, where it became Blunt's second top-10 single.
+It also reached number one in Sweden and entered the top five in Australia, Belgium (Flanders and Wallonia), the Czech Republic, and the Netherlands.
+In the United States, "Goodbye My Lover" reached number 66 on the Billboard Hot 100 due to digital downloads.

 Recording

 While in Los Angeles, Blunt lodged with Carrie Fisher, whom he had met through the family of a former girlfriend.
-Fisher was very supportive of Blunt's aspirations, and provided the use of a bathroom in her home that featured a piano for him to record "Goodbye My Lover".
+Fisher was very supportive of Blunt's aspirations and provided the use of a bathroom in her home that featured a piano for him to record "Goodbye My Lover".
 Blunt later said, "Everyone sings in the shower and everyone in Los Angeles seems to have a piano in the bathroom."